cli-kit/cli-command/README.md

 * `commands`: Print program commands.
 * `options`: Print program options.
 * `foot`: Print the help footer.

+### Help Configuration

+The `help` configuration object supports the following properties:

+* `column`: An integer of the column used to wrap long descriptions, default is `80`.
+* `sort`: Whether commands and options are sorted, default is `true`, may be a boolean or a custom sort function.
+* `title`: A boolean or object that controls whether section titles are printed, default is `true`.
+Use `false` to disable section titles or specify an object containing strings, such as: `{commands: 'Command', options: 'Option'}`.
+* `vanilla`: Never use parameter replacement when printing help output, default is `false`.
+This is useful if you are using the [ttycolor][ttycolor] module but would prefer commands and options not to be highlighted.

 ### help([name], [description], [action])